ayyEve/tataku-common/taiko-rs-client/README.md

 - // Gameplay
 - letter ranking
 - skip intro (needs new audio engine)
-- timing is really tight at higher ods, idk why

 - // Code
 - refactor code a bit to make it prettier